-Article 14 Monitoring
+Monitoring

 - 1. ENTSO for Electricity shall monitor the implementation of this Regulation in accordance with Article 8(8) of Regulation (EC) No 714/2009.
-Monitoring shall cover in particular the following matters: - (a) operational security indicators in accordance with Article 15; - (b) load-frequency control in accordance with Article 16; - (c) regional coordination assessment in accordance with Article 17; - (d) identification of any divergences in the national implementation of this Regulation for the terms and conditions or methodologies listed in the Article 6(3); - (e) identification of any additional improvements of tools and services in accordance with subparagraphs (a) and (b) of Article 55(1), beyond the improvements identified by the TSOs in accordance with Article 55(1)(e); and - (f) identification of any necessary improvements in the annual report on incidents classification scale in accordance with Article 15, which are necessary in order to support sustainable and long-term operational security. - 2.
+Monitoring shall cover in particular the following matters: - (a) operational security indicators in accordance with Article 15; - (b) load-frequency control in accordance with Article 16; - (c) regional coordination assessment in accordance with Article 17; - (d) identification of any divergences in the national implementation of this Regulation for the terms and conditions or methodologies listed in Article 6(3); - (e) identification of any additional improvements of tools and services in accordance with subparagraphs (a) and (b) of Article 55(1), beyond the improvements identified by the TSOs in accordance with Article 55(1)(e); - (f) identification of any necessary improvements in the annual report on incidents classification scale in accordance with Article 15, which are necessary in order to support sustainable and long-term operational security; and - (g) identification of any incidents concerning cooperation on secure system operation with third country TSOs. - 2.
 The Agency, in cooperation with ENTSO for Electricity, shall produce within 12 months from the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009.
 The list of relevant information may be subject to updates.
 ENTSO for Electricity shall maintain a comprehensive, standardized format, digital data archive of the information required by the Agency. - 3.
 Relevant TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraphs 1 and 2. - 4.
-Based on a request of the regulatory authority, DSOs shall provide TSOs with the information under paragraph 2 unless that information is already available to the regulatory authorities, the Agency or ENTSO for Electricity in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.
+Based on a request of the regulatory authority, DSOs shall provide TSOs with the information under paragraph 2 unless that information is already available to the regulatory authorities, TSOs, the Agency or ENTSO for Electricity in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.

-Article 15 Annual report on incidents classification scale
+Annual report on incidents classification scale